Abstract Factory Pattern Tutorial

 opers inherited

-15. Link up the Factory and Product hierarchies by visualizing their dependencies.
+15. Link the Factory and Product hierarchies by visualizing their dependencies.
 Right-click on AbstractFactory's operation CreateProductA and select Show Dependencies from the popup menu.

 show dependencies